Learn About Position Grade Levels

 The above position grade levels will be governed by a set of compensation parameters described as a compensation grade level.
 Every different position level will have its own range of salary, from low to high.

 Additionally, there may be several layers of the compensation grades where the low, high and midpoint salaries vary from level to level.
 Consider that the Level C Managers category may include junior manager, manager, and senior manager designations, all with their own compensation ranges.

 Development of Grade Levels

 The process of developing, implementing and then refining position and compensation grade levels over time is typically the responsibility of the human resources department.
-Consider a Vice President's request to create an all-new position.
-She would work with the Human Resources team on the following process;
+Consider a vice president's request to create an all-new position.
+She would work with the human resources team in the following process:

 - Describe the nature, scope, and responsibilities of the new role in detail.

 - Define the criteria for education and background experience required for the role.